 Pediatric surgeons are doctors who specialize in treating children.
 They’re trained to do operations on infants, children, and young adults.
-They may have more qualifications than general surgeons.

 The process of becoming a pediatric surgeon is one of the longest and most difficult in the medical field.
 If your child needs surgery, they’ll be in the care of some of the most specialized, trained, and experienced surgeons around.

 What Does a Pediatric Surgeon Do?

 Children aren’t like adult patients.
 They can’t always describe what’s going on, so it can be challenging for doctors to communicate with them about medical issues.
 Depending on their age, they might not even realize what’s happening.